First Aid at Work

 • Some common medical complaints

-On successfully completing 18 hours of training, you will sit two multiple choice examination papers to confirm your learning and gain the accredited certificate which is valid for three years.
+During your training, you will sit two multiple choice examination papers to confirm your learning and gain the accredited qualification which is valid for three years.

-Each candidate will be awarded a full colour handout to keep for reference and be invited to keep their life saving skills up to date by attending an annual refresher course with us.
+Each candidate will be given an A4 full colour manual to keep for reference and be invited to keep their life saving skills up to date by attending an annual refresher course with us.